Easy and Edible Sugar Skulls

 Take them out of the oven and let them cool down, approx 30 minutes.

 Open your icing tubes and start decorating.
-If you need inspiration, check out my photos or visit my sugar skulls board on Pinterest.
+If you need inspiration, check out my photos or visit my sugar skulls board on Pinterest, or look for sugar skull stock photos.

-You can use colors and designs as you wish, every skull is expected to be unique.
-If you don’t have all the colors, try mixing the ones you have, I made purple out of blue and red, for example.
+You can use colors and designs as you wish.
+Every skull is expected to be unique.
+If you don’t have all the different colors you want, try mixing the ones you have.
+I made purple out of blue and red, for example.

 Tip: If you want to add a layer of colors, one on top of the other, like the eyes, for example, be sure to allow enough time to dry between layers.